ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Tilesets, textures, audio, animations, packages
   - See [Assets](#assets)
 - `scripts` folder
-  - Lua files
+  - Lua files.
+Entry scripts are read from `scripts/*/main.lua` for script projects, and `scripts/*.lua` for single file scripts
   - See [Lua API](#lua-api)
 - Server executable
   - See [Building the Project](#building-the-project) if you don't have a copy

 Run the server through a command prompt or terminal and join on `127.0.0.1:8765`

-Use `-h` to see more options and research port forwarding or server hosting if you want to share your server with others over the internet.
+Use `-h` to see more options and research port forwarding or server hosting if you want to share your server with others over the internet

 ## Assets